 When testing mobile apps, newbies QA frequently forget to check the app with an unstable Internet connection.
 But in many cases this is critical: connection speed directly influences user experience and workability of the main functions.
 It is especially true for applications where geolocation and mobile Internet are heavily in use.
 For example, video chats, messengers, and other multimedia products we specialize in.

-In this article, we’ll show how to spoil the Internet on a test device with no hassle.
+In this article, we’ll show how to simulate slow Internet connection on a test device with no hassle.

 Let’s start with a standard utility Network Link Conditioner for iOS apps testing.
-It lets the QA adjust the Internet connection as he needs.
+It lets the QA adjust the Internet connection as they need.

 iOS lets us choose one of pre-installed presets of connection quality – or create our own preset.